-2. Uncontrolled ascent – oxygen on-site and chamber available for decompression dives:
+2. Omitted decompression or uncontrolled ascent – oxygen on-site and chamber available for decompression dives:

 • The diver develops symptoms of DCI: Recompress with Treatment Table 6 (TT 6).
 Contact the emergency medical dispatch service (113) and notify a diving accident.